Viol2000/hao-ai-lab.github.io/content/blogs/lookaheadreasoning/index.md

 ## Key Insight: Reasoning Happens in Steps, Not Just Tokens

 Our key insight is that **reasoning is inherently hierarchical**: a complete chain-of-thought naturally decomposes into **discrete steps**, each representing a semantically meaningful unit of progress.
 A *step* might consist of a subgoal (“let’s first isolate \$x\$”), a case split (“if \$x > 0\$ then…”), or a logical transformation (“apply the distributive law to simplify…”).
 Importantly, each step only needs to be **semantically correct**, rather than matching the target model’s output token-for-token, to contribute validly to the overall reasoning trace.
+This insight is also shared by [concurrent work](https://arxiv.org/abs/2504.07891).

 By shifting speculation from the token-level to the step-level, we mitigate the primary bottleneck of traditional SD.
 Instead of being constrained by the low probability of guessing long, exact token sequences, we can now speculatively generate and verify multiple semantically complete reasoning steps in parallel.
 Intuitively, successfully speculating a multi-token reasoning step, which only needs to be semantically correct to be accepted, should be more achievable than speculating a long sequence of tokens that must match exactly.
 Moreover, this step-level approach is complementary to existing methods; token-level speculation can still operate within each verified step, creating layered acceleration for enhanced overall speedup.